Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Get connected in one week.
 The majority of Flip customers get connected within seven days of signing up.
 You can also line up your connection date to coincide with the end of your existing contract.

 - No data use restrictions.
-Unlimited plans are not subject to a fair use policy so you can use as much data as you need at any time of day.
+There are no speed reductions or throttling with Flip’s Unlimited Fibre plan so you can use as much data as you need at any time of day.

 - Safe mode.
 This filtering service provides protection to your family and can block adult content, illegal sites and malicious sites.